NCAS-CMS/cfdm/docs/source/tutorial.rst

 * change the data type of output data arrays;

-* apply netCDF compression;
+* apply netCDF compression and packing; and

-* set the endian-ness of the output data; and
+* set the endian-ness of the output data.

- Also

-* TODO unlimited

-* TODO set the HDF chunk size
+It is also possible to create netCDF unlimited dimensions and set the HDF5 chunk size using the field's `nc_unlimited_dimensions` and `nc_chunksize` methods.

 .. _field_creation: